Case Study —

 - brand personality

 My manager and I worked with executive members to approve each of these items.
 Once completed, I had a much clearer direction of where I felt the company wanted to go.

 Early Sketches & Concepts

 Our final site is a much more user-friendly and interactive experience than the previous version.
 We have earned exclusively positive feedback since our redesign announcement.
-The marketing team created a video to promote the new site to the credit union’s members, which gathered over 1000 views.
-And from our initial public launch, we only received 1 confused response out of 100's of visitors.
+The marketing team created a video to promote the new site to the credit union’s members, which gathered over 1000 views within the first weeks.
+And from our initial public launch, we only received 1 confused response out of 100s of visitors.